 Next, remember that less is more.
 I like to choose one focal point, like the pumpkin lanterns above, and then build around that item in a way that lets them shine.
 For front porches, that might mean adding in some seasonal mums around the lanterns or stacking tall witches’ brooms against the wall behind them.

 Third, consider focusing the decorations on a single room of the house if Halloween decor really isn’t your thing.
 That way, you can create a seasonal look without feeling like it’s taking over your entire home.

 Last, remember that this holiday is all about having fun.
 Don’t take it too seriously!
-Find pieces that you think fit you and your family’s personality and bring that into the decor.
+Find pieces that you think fit your family’s personality and bring that into the decor.
 I love the idea of skeletons that match your pets, or upside-down bats hanging from the front porch.
 Make it yours!